rust-lang/rustc-perf/collector/benchmarks/README.md

 - **piston-image**: A modular game engine.
 An interesting Rust program.
 - **regex-1.5.5**: A regular expression parser.
 Used by many Rust programs.
 - **ripgrep-13.0.0**: A line-oriented search tool.
 A widely-used utility.
-- **serde**: A serialization/deserialization crate.
-Used by many other Rust programs.
+- **serde-1.0.136**: A serialization/deserialization crate.
+Used by many other
+  Rust programs.
 - **stm32f4**: A crate that has many thousands of blanket impl blocks.
 - **syn**: A library for parsing Rust code.
 An important part of the Rust